-If you are trying to decide whether to sell your own home to avoid real estate agents and commission fees, this article highlights what's involved for vendors, so you can make an informed decision.
+If you are trying to decide whether to sell your own home to avoid real estate agents' commission and fees, you should first know what's involved for vendors so you can make an informed decision.

-We have been contacted by many people over the years who have had the disappointing experience of languishing on the home buyer market privately and after much delay request our help.
+We have been contacted by many people over the years who have had the disappointing experience of trying to sell their house privately only to end up languishing on the market and eventually coming to us for help.

-Most Kiwis are not sufficiently prepared or have the level of knowledge that is required to conduct this legal and often complex process.
-Your position as a seller may well be uncomplicated but a buyer's may not be so.
+Most Kiwis are not sufficiently prepared and few have the level of knowledge that is required to conduct this legal and often complex process.
+Your position as a seller may well be uncomplicated but the buyer's may not be.
 Finding a buyer is often the easy part.
-Getting a sale across the line legally, at a price you're happy with is where the hard yards are done so think carefully.
+Getting a sale across the line legally, at a price you're happy with is where the hard yards are done - so think carefully.

 Selling Your Own Home Is A Legal Process

-Industry compliance, AML, buyers' financial situations and their conditions, building inspections, inattention to clauses, amendments, dates and multiple legal requirements all play an important part of the real estate process - and now we have the consequences of Covid-19 to deal with.
+Industry compliance, Anti Money Laundering (AML), buyers' financial situations and their conditions, building inspections, inattention to clauses, amendments, dates and multiple legal requirements all play an important part of the real estate process - and now we have the consequences of Covid-19 to deal with.